Module Objectives

 • Integrate transformational leadership concepts into primary palliative care APN practice in various domains of care.

-• Discuss the importance of resiliency in the care of patients with serious illness and their families.
+• Discuss the importance of resiliency in care of patients with serious illness and their families.

-• Integrate strategies that promote self-care and healthy work environments into practice settings.
+• Integrate strategies which promote self-care and healthy work environments into practice setting.

 • View Module Summary and Outline